camfindlay/nzgoal-se/pages/policy-principles.md

 (h) where an existing panel supply arrangement is being used, a review of the intellectual property provisions in the panel contract and, if required and possible, amendments to them for the purposes of the software development in question; and

-(i) ensuring that the contract does not include confidentiality provisions that would inadvertently prevent release of the software under an open source software licence.
+(i) ensuring that the contract does not include confidentiality provisions that would inadvertently prevent release of the software under a FOSS licence.

 ##### 30